 When earning points at the reduced 0.5/$1 rate after exceeding $8,000 per month, a higher $15,600 of spend would be required to earn enough points to book the same flight.

-That's achieved when applying by April 30 2018 and spending $3,000 or more in each of the first three months.
-Do this and you'll earn 35,000 bonus Velocity points in each of those months, up to a grand total of 105,000 bonus Velocity points at the end of month three.
+That's achieved when applying by June 30 2019 and spending $3,000 or more on eligible transactions in each of the first three months.
+Do this and you'll earn 30,000 bonus Velocity points in each of those months, up to a grand total of 90,000 bonus Velocity points at the end of month three.

 To help negate the card's $289 annual charge, a $129 Virgin Australia flight voucher is thrown in every year, which can be requested when you've used the card to make an everyday (points-earning) purchase in the two months prior to your request.